 3. I need the gold item XYZ...

 OK, this one isn't a question but it raises an important issue.
 Some jewelry designers will refer to gold-filled items as just "gold."
 It is not gold.
 It is illegal to call gold-filled items gold or to abbreviate the description to just 12kt or 14kt.
 This implies they are a solid alloy with higher pure gold content.
 Gold-filled is a unique material that must be clearly distinguished from solid gold by professionals in the industry.
-"Gold" is not an acceptable short hand and it can get you in legal trouble for fraud.
-Don't get in this bad habit.
+"Gold" is not an acceptable shorthand and it can get you in legal trouble for fraud.
+Don't get into this bad habit.

 4. Is gold-filled the same as gold plated?

 No, gold plating is a minuscule layer of solid gold applied to a brass base.
 The plating does not compose any measurable proportion of the product's total weight.
 It is estimated to be 0.05% or less of the metal product.
 Gold plating can wear off quickly and expose the brass base product.
 It does not stand up to heat, water or wear over time.
-By comparison, gold-filled contains 5% gold by weigh.
+By comparison, gold-filled contains 5% gold by weight.
 All the gold is on the surface which offers product protection from tarnish and wear.
 Read more on gold-filled vs. gold plated.

 5. Can gold-filled tarnish?

-Yes it can, but it takes a rare set of circumstances.
+Yes, it can, but it takes a rare set of circumstances.
 Gold-filled jewelry supplies are a lifetime product because the gold layer bonded to the brass core is quite thick.
 However, in rare instances of extreme sulfide exposure, it can blacken.
 This has only occurred a handful of times over our decades of experience: